-Imports of sugar and sweeteners from countries outside the European Union (EU) must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in the UK or other EU Member States.
+Imports of sugar and sweeteners must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in GB.
 You do not normally need a health certificate to import these products.

 For further information please visit the Rural Payments Agency's website.

-If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, please visit DEFRAs website to contact the Organic Imports team.
-For information on organic regulation and standards, (including labelling) within the UK please contact the Organic Strategy team.
+If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation) please visit DEFRAs website to contact the Organic Imports Team.
+For information on organic regulation and standards, (including labelling) within the UK please contact DEFRAs Organic Strategy Team.

-Food contact materials and articles, including those used for food packaging, are controlled by all-encompassing comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.
 For information on the safety of packaging please contact the Food Contact Materials team.

 For general enquiries on food hygiene please contact the Food Hygiene Policy team.

 For information on pesticides safety levels for sugar and sweeteners contact Health and Safety Executive’s (HSE) Chemicals Regulation Directorate.

 The Contaminants in Food (England) Regulations 2013 make provision for enactment and enforcement of retained UK law which set out regulatory limits for contaminants in food, such as nitrate, mycotoxins, metals, 3-MCPD, dioxins and PAHs.